 - Year 4

-- Select a further 60 credit points from level 4 Film courses
+Select one of the History Special Subject Options listed below, plus select a further 30 credit points from level 4 Film courses.

 - Dissertation in Film & Visual Culture (FS4506) - 30 Credit Points

 Students will have the opportunity to write a dissertation on a topic of their choosing within Film and Visual Culture.